huiskylabs/solana-validator-switch/TELEGRAM_BOT_IMPLEMENTATION.md

 1. Run `svs status` to start the monitoring UI
 2. Send commands to your Telegram bot:
-   - `status` - Get validator status
+   - `v` - Get validator status and change UI to status view
-   - `s` or `switch` - Trigger dry-run switch view
+   - `sd` - Perform dry-run switch and change UI to dry-run view
+   - `s` - Execute REAL switch (no UI change, no confirmation prompt!)
-3. Observe the CLI view changes in real-time
+3. Observe the CLI view changes for 'v' and 'sd' commands
+4. Monitor logs for 's' command execution (UI stays on current view)

 ## Security Considerations
 - Bot only responds to messages from configured chat_id
-- No actual switch operations performed (dry-run only)
+- Real switch command ('s') executes immediately without confirmation - use with caution!
 - Sensitive information (keys) are masked in messages